jonascript/htmlgoddess/README.md

 - fix: print:auto double printing.
 - task: Cleaned up paths
 - task: standardize param name to projectDir.
+- add: warning message for user if they try to print when docs has been edited manually.
+- fix: mockCLIAnswers not working properly.

 ## Requirements
 - A computer with the internet, a text editor, and a web browser